Skip to content

 Commercial properties include properties rented out at market prices, built for future sale, or used for the production of market goods and services.
 The data set includes time series on price developments of commercial land, offices, retail premises and industrial properties.

 Commercial property price indicators (CPPIs) have long been seen as a useful tool for monitoring financial stability and macroeconomic developments.
 Yet their availability and international comparability were limited before the Great Financial Crisis.
-The Data Gaps Initiative (DGI) endorsed by the G20 asked the members of the Inter-Agency Group on Economic and Financial Statistics to improve the dissemination of CCPIs and to start methodological work for their compilation.
+The Data Gaps Initiative (DGI) endorsed by the G20 asked the members of the Inter-Agency Group on Economic and Financial Statistics to improve the dissemination of CPPIs and to start methodological work for their compilation.
 The second phase of the DGI (2015–21), built on this preparatory work and recommended that international organisations enhance methodological guidance on the compilation of CPPIs, and encouraged dissemination of data on commercial property prices via the BIS website.

 Metadata